 1. Pick the Best Grass

 There are many types of grass to choose from, so how do you pick the right one?
 There are pros and cons to each one, and a lawn care expert can typically help you decide which is best for your unique property.
-Whether St. Augustine grass is your top choice because of its high tolerance and attractive dark green blades or you’re considering bermuda for its resistance to foot traffic and drought, the right grass can ensure a beautiful spring lawn.
+Whether St. Augustine grass is your top choice because of its high tolerance and attractive dark green blades or you’re considering Bermuda for its resistance to foot traffic and drought, the right grass can ensure a beautiful spring lawn.

 2. Fertilize You Lawn Properly

 Everyone knows that fertilizers help maintain the nutritional balance of your lawn and encourage growth.
 It’s easy to see why people are intimidated by fertilizer, especially because improper use can lead to a ruined lawn.
 Always use fertilizers sparingly and follow your local fertilizer ordinance guidelines, as some types of fertilizer are banned during the summer months.
-The team at Specialized offers custom lawn fertilizers that are unique to our region!
+The team at Rentokil offers custom lawn fertilizers that are unique to our region!

 3. Implement Weed Control When Necessary